 1. Children in public care at the time when preferences are expressed and who are still in public care at the time of their admission to school, and those who have been previously looked after.
-This includes children who have been looked after pupils in other countries and then adopted.
+This includes children who have been in state care outside of England but ceased to be so as a result of being adopted (see note (iv) below)